Electricity in Great Britain: Coal

-In November 2015, the UK Government announced that all the remaining fourteen coal-fired power stations would be closed by 2025.
+In November 2015, the UK Government announced that all fourteen remaining coal-fired power stations would be closed by 2025.
 In November 2017 the UK Government co-founded the Powering Past Coal Alliance.
 In June 2021, the government said it would end coal power by October 2024.
-This date was met as Ratcliffe-on-Soar, the UK's last operational coal power station, ceased running on 30 September 2024.

 The United Kingdom had continuously burned coal for the generation of electricity since the opening of Holborn Viaduct power station in 1882.
 On several occasions in May 2016, Britain burned no coal for electricity for the first time since then.
 Three coal plants closed in 2016.

-On 21 April 2017, for the first time since 1882, the GB mainland grid had a full 24-hour period without any generation from coal power.
-In May 2019 the GB grid went its first full week without any coal power.
-And in spring/summer 2020 from 10 April, the UK grid ran for 68 days, without burning any coal.
+On 21 April 2017, for the first time since 1882, the GB mainland grid had a full 24-hour period without any generation from coal.
+In May 2019 the GB grid went its first full week without coal power, and in spring/summer 2020 from 10 April, the UK grid ran for 68 days without burning any coal.
 In 2020, coal produced 4.4 TWh of electricity and Britain went 5,202 hours free from coal electricity generation, up from 3,665 hours in 2019 and 1,856 in 2018.

-In August and September 2021, the UK had to restart coal plants, amidst a lack of wind, as power imports from Europe were insufficient to satisfy demand.
+In August and September 2021, coal plants were restarted amidst a lack of wind, as power imports from Europe were insufficient to satisfy demand.

 Coal supplied just over 1% of UK electricity in 2023, down from 30% in 2014.
-The last remaining power station in the United Kingdom ceased operating on 30 September 2024 with power output dropping to zero at some point between 15:35 and 15:40 BST.
+Ratcliffe-on-Soar, the last of the coal-fired power stations, ceased operating on 30 September 2024.
+In 2025, the UK recorded its first calendar year with no coal power since electricity production began.

 Nuclear power

-Nuclear power in the United Kingdom generates around a quarter of the country's electricity as of 2016, projected to rise to a third by 2035.
-As of 2025, the UK has 9 operational nuclear power reactors at five plants over four sites (8 advanced gas-cooled reactors (AGR) and one pressurised water reactor (PWR)), as well as nuclear reprocessing plants at Sellafield and the Tails Management Facility (TMF) operated by Urenco in Capenhurst.
+Nuclear power in the United Kingdom generated around a quarter of the country's electricity as of 2016, projected to rise to a third by 2035.
+As of 2025, the UK has nine operational nuclear power reactors at five plants over four sites: eight advanced gas-cooled reactors (AGR) and one pressurised water reactor (PWR).
+There are nuclear reprocessing plants at Sellafield and the Tails Management Facility operated by Urenco in Capenhurst.